felipevillar/primordial/README.md

 the `/performance` URL for ceiling values > 1,000,000.
 You can however, try the other two algorithms with much larger values, and the JSON response for the /primes path will include the time spent in the calculation.

-If you start the server with 8GB (5GB should be sufficient but I've tested it with 8GB), you should be able to run this query in around 1.5 minutes (tested on an 8-core Intel Xeon CPU, 3.2 GHz)
+If you start the server with 6GB, you should be able to run this query in approximately 26 seconds (tested on an 8-core Intel Xeon CPU, 3.2 GHz)

         http://localhost:8080/primes?calculatorType=ParallelSegmentedEratosthenesSieve&ceiling=1000000000&keepLast=1